 • Marissa also teaches trumpet at the Colburn School of Performing Arts in Downtown L.A.
 Colburn is on the semester system, but private lessons for students of all ages can be added at any time.
 Please visit the Community School page for more information and to enroll: INFO

-• For students in the Inland Empire, Marissa teaches trumpet at California State University, San Bernardino (CSUSB), which operates on the quarter system.
-Winter Quarter open enrollment is 11/22/17 – 12/8/17.
-Auditions for the Bachelor of Music programs will be in late Jan./Feb.
-2018 for the Fall 2018 school term.
-INFO / APPLICATION
+• For students in the Inland Empire, Marissa also teaches trumpet at California State University, San Bernardino (CSUSB), which is on a quarter system.
+Auditions for the Bachelor of Music programs will be in late Jan. / Feb.
+2019 for Fall 2019 school term.
+INFO

 • Glendale Community College Music Department —Marissa also teaches trumpet at GCC in Glendale, California.
 INFO / APPLICATION